MocTalox/Zorua/README.md

       - `zw = max(wn, hn) * 12.5`
     - If wild buddy is over XXL (`hn > 1.75`)
       - `zw = max(wn - hn, 0) * 12.5 + 21.875`

+### UNTESTED BRANCHES

+- *Wild zorua is not XXL and wild buddy is XXL*: Need to use a 0.3m to 0.6m buddy that fits `1.5 < spawnZoruaHei / avgBuddyHei < 1.75`.
+The best buddy heights would be 0.4m to 0.45m, to easily find zoruas that fit that condition.
+- *Wild zorua is XXL and wild buddy is under XXS*: Need too use a 2.5m or more buddy (guaranteed).
+- *Wild zorua is XXL and wild buddy is XXL*: Need too use a 0.7m buddy (guaranteed).